robinrendle/robinrendle.com/_posts/2013-07-01-quarks-atoms-and-molecules.md

 title: Quarks, Atoms and Molecules
 date: 2013-07-01 11:46:00 -07:00
 tags:
-- css
-- systems
-- sass
-- front-end development
+  - web design
+extract:
-extract: I wanted to write a little bit about a new process I’ve been working on for developing sites and maintaining large Sass projects, but first I think it’s worth taking a look at how it all came together.
+  I wanted to write a little bit about a new process I’ve been working on for developing sites and maintaining large Sass projects, but first I think it’s worth taking a look at how it all came together.
+update:
-update: "*Update*: This post was re-written and edited into a full blown essay for the ever so wonderful Smashing Magazine.
+  "*Update*: This post was re-written and edited into a full blown essay for the ever so wonderful Smashing Magazine.
 Go [read that one](/essays/the-other-interface) instead, as this is nothing more than an unpolished note."
 city: Nottingham